pooyamb/basteh/basteh/README.md

 ## Why not?

-If you really care about every drop of your application performance then actix-storage may not be for you, as it uses dynamic dispatching internally.
+If you really care about every drop of your application performance then basteh may not be for you, as it uses dynamic dispatching internally.

 ## Examples